Jaguars select Luke Joeckel, Grade B

 1. Weak-side linebacker

 The Cincinnati Bengals have relatively few glaring holes to fill.
 As a result, their primary needs are fairly specific.
 Vontaze Burfict is expected to shift to inside linebacker to replace Rey Maualuga, leaving a gaping hole on the weak side.
-This could be addressed in the second round with Arthur Brown.
+This could be addressnzed in the second round with Arthur Brown.

 2. Right Tackle

 Re-signing Andre Smith would solve this issue, but he’s expected to command a fairly hefty price tag, and considering his inconsistency and weight issues, he may not be worth it.
-The Bengals may consider addressing this in the first round with Alabama’s D.J.
+The Bengals may consider addressnzing this in the first round with Alabama’s D.J.
 Fluker.

 3. Running Back